vijaykumar301297/django_login/README.md

 # django_login
-Simple Login page using Django, HTML, CSS and psotgresql to store data.
+Simple Login page developed by Django, HTML, CSS and user data will be a stored in psotgresql.